dolittle-entropy/playbook/_docs/01_working_on_a_team/WorkingAgreement.md

 - We follow the git flow branch naming convention for branches and identify the task number eg. `feature/123-add-working-agreement`
 - We merge all code into main branches through PRs
-- All PRs are reviewed by one person from [Customer/Partner Name] and one from Microsoft (for knowledge transfer and to ensure code and security standards are met)
+- All PRs are reviewed by one person from [Customer/Partner Name] and one from Dolittle (for knowledge transfer and to ensure code and security standards are met)
 - We always review existing PRs before starting work on a new task
 - We look through open PRs at the end of stand-up to make sure all PRs have reviewers.
 - We treat documentation as code and apply the same [standards to Markdown](../../../code-reviews/recipes/Markdown.md) as code